chrisnmorrison/openmastery/learn/java/fundamentals/data-types-examples.md

 //Do these work?
 int i,j,k = 20;

 //No, this will not work, it will only initialize k to equal 20.
-You have to initialize them all seperately! int i = 10, k = 20;
+You have to initialize them all separately! int i = 10, k = 20;
 //this works
 ```